Miss Julie: Plot

 In the midst of this confusion, Christine comes downstairs, ready to go to church.
 She is shocked by Jean and Miss Julie's planning and unmoved when Miss Julie asks her to come along with them as head of the kitchen of the hotel.
 Christine explains to Miss Julie about God and forgiveness and heads off for church, telling them as she leaves that she will tell the stablemasters not to let them take out any horses so that they cannot run off.
 Shortly after, they receive word that Miss Julie's father, the Count, has returned.
 At this, both lose courage and find themselves unable to go through with their plans.
 Miss Julie realizes that she has nothing to her name, as her thoughts and emotions were taught to her by her mother and her father.
 She asks Jean if he knows of any way out for her.
 He takes a shaving razor and hands it to her.
 The play ends as she walks through the door with the razor, presumably to commit suicide.

-Performances and adaptations

-The work is widely known for its many adaptations.